 In-Service Safety Management System: Ensuring Long-Term Safety for Military Equipment Safety is paramount when it comes to military operations, especially for in-service equipment relied upon by personnel daily.
 This article delves into the intricacies of maintaining an In-Service Safety Management System, offering insight into how safety practices are implemented, monitored, and evolved over time.
 Introduction:… Read more: In-Service Safety Management System

-Our Second Safety Management Procedure is the Project Safety Committee.
+Guide to Running a Project Safety Committee.
 Okay, so committees are not the sexiest subject, but we need to get stakeholders together to make things happen!
 Project Safety Committee: Introduction In safety-critical industries such as defense, aerospace, and engineering, maintaining a robust safety management system (SMS) is paramount.
-A Project Safety Committee… Read more: Guide to Establishing and Running a Project Safety Committee (PSC)
+A Project Safety Committee (PSC) plays a… Read more: Guide to Running a Project Safety Committee

 In ‘Project Safety Initiation’ we look at what you need to do to get your safety project or program started.
 Introduction Definitions A stakeholder is anyone who will be affected by the introduction of the system and who needs to be consulted or informed about the development and fielding of the system, and anyone who contributes to… Read more: Project Safety Initiation